Rescuers Gather Body Parts After Italy Glacier Collapse - UrduPoint

 Italy has blamed the collapse on climate change and fears more of the glacier could come crashing down have prevented access to much of the area where hikers, some roped together, are believed to be buried.

-Authorities had declared 14 people missing but revised that number down to five on Tuesday, after managing to trace some of those unaccounted for.
+Authorities had declared 14 people missing but revised that number down to five on Tuesday, all of them Italians, after managing to trace some of those initially unaccounted for.

 They had stressed from the start that the exact number of climbers at the scene when the avalanche hit was unknown.